TastyMan9o/VoiceCloningApplication/README.md

-# Voice Cloning Tool
+# Voice Cloning Application

-Voice Cloning Tool is a Python application for voice cloning, audio preprocessing, and video processing.
+Voice Cloning Application is a Python application for voice cloning, audio preprocessing, and video processing.
 This tool leverages various libraries including TTS, moviepy, and more.

 ## Prerequisites:
     Python >= 3.9, < 3.11